GIMP Image Pipe Format

 An idea for how to implement editing of image pipes (with GIMP) is that each layer of the edited image representing the pipe is divided conceptually (and visualized by guides) into equal-sized elements, each element containing one pixmap brush.
 The typical cases are only one layer, with an array of brushes, or many layers, with just one brush per layer.
 (For instance something produced by some animator.)

 First line is the name of the pipe.
-Second line is the number of brushes in file, followed by the contents of the gimp-image-pipe-parameters parasite (a text string)
+Second line is the number of brushes in file, followed by the contents of the gimp-image-pipe-parameters parasite (a text string), for instance:

 Fire